jandamm/zgenom/README.md

 It is recommended to save the plugin sourcing part to a static init script so we don't have to go through the time consuming installing/updating part every time we start the shell (or source .zshrc)

+If you don't want use a init script call `zgenom apply` after you've loaded all plugins.
+It'll take care of compinit and adding the loaded bins to your PATH.

 #### Remove init script